RubulDeka/Quiz-app/README.md

-This is aCLI based quiz App.
+This is a CLI based quiz App.
 It is a simple question based app to check how well do you know about me!.
 Link :-https://replit.com/@RubulDeka/My-ProjectMark-1#index.js